High-Level Waste (HLW) Vitrification Facility

 THE WET CELL

-High-level waste arrives from the Pretreatment Facility in the wet cell.
-The cell rests inside a facility black-cell area, behind steel-laced, high-strength concrete walls, and is inaccessible to workers.
-Once inside the High-Level Waste Vitrification Facility, the pretreated waste is transferred through shielded pipes into a series of melter preparation and feed vessels before reaching the melters.
+The wet cell rests inside a facility black-cell area, behind steel-laced, high-strength concrete walls, and is inaccessible to workers.
+Once inside the High-Level Waste Facility, pretreated waste is transferred through shielded pipes into a series of melter preparation and feed vessels before reaching the melters.
 Liquids from various facility processes also return to the wet cell for interim storage before recycling back to the Pretreatment Facility.

 THE MELTER CELL